Tuesday to Monday, January 23rd-29th 2018!

 After a nourishing early morning breakfast we’ll leave Cataviña and continue south to the qaint and historic town of San Ignacio where we plan to arrive by 2pm that afternoon In San Ignacio we’ll visit the charming town plaza, and the old mission church which was built in the mid- 1700’s.
-From there we’ll drive to our whale watching destination and Eco-Lodge camp site right on the tranquil shores of the San Ignacio Lagoon where our whale tour guides and hosts, our comfortable cabins, and a delicious dinner will be waiting for us!
+We’ll spend the night there and the next morning we’ll drive 45 minutes to our whale watching destination and Eco-Lodge camp site right on the tranquil shores of the San Ignacio Lagoon where our whale tour guides and hosts, our comfortable cabins, and a delicious lunch/dinner will be waiting for us!

-Friday and Saturday are dedicated to whale watching, beach exploring, kayaking, swimming, and relaxing beside the beautiful Lagoon of San Ignacio with plenty of photo opportunities in between!
+After a leisurely breakfast in historic town of San Ignacio we’ll drive 45 minutes to the lagoon and the Eco-Lodge.
+Friday and Saturday (days 5 and 6) are dedicated to whale watching, beach exploring, kayaking, swimming, and relaxing beside the beautiful Lagoon of San Ignacio with plenty of photo opportunities in between!
 There’s also plenty of time for a guided nature walk to the nearby mangroves, and oyster farms.

 On Sunday morning we depart from San Ignacio, and head north to the town of Cataviña where we’ll have dinner, rest and spend the night.